snap-research/non-contrastive-link-prediction/README.md

 All transductive runs are performed with an embedding size of 256, and all inductive runs (due to the smaller datasets) are performed with an embedding size of 128.

 The detailed run parameters for each BGRL run can be found in [`src/config`](src/config).
-Note that many of the parameters in those configs are unused (e.g. `hybrid_transition_epoch`).
 The most important parameters are listed below:

 - `drop_edge_p_1`: the edge drop probability for the online encoder
 - `drop_edge_p_2`: the edge drop probability for the target encoder